jthedu/cfss_hw08/README.md

 For Part 2 (creating & analyzing our own dataset), you can find the source code at [hw08_p2.Rmd](hw08_p2.Rmd) and the rendered report at [hw08_p2.md](hw08_p2.md).

 There's nothing special about running these files - just open the .Rmd files & knit them to get the .md rendered reports.

+**Note**: be sure to register for an API key with the geonames.org website.
+You'll need this key (in this case, your username) to access the info from geonames for running [gapminder.Rmd](gampinder.Rmd).
+(I discuss this in more detail there as well.)

 ## Required packages